ApploverSoftware/PGF/paths/lead-generation/research.md

         criteria:
           - Collecting data to create statistics and reports
           - Creating Excel sheets for a database for a specific campaign on LinkedIn
+          - Conducting an executive research for premium campaigns
       - level: 2
         criteria:
           - Creation of Excel sheets under the database for a specific campaign (LinkedIn and mailing)